Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Broader Impact and Ethical Considerations

 This work focuses on evaluation rather than direct user-facing generation, but evaluation still shapes what behaviors are rewarded during model development and deployment.
 More stable factuality judges can reduce incentives to reward confident fabrication, make best-of-$N$ pipelines less sensitive to arbitrary prompt order, and make judge failures easier to inspect when models are iterated rapidly.
 At the same time, a factuality-first judge may over-prefer terse caution, under-credit partially correct exploratory answers, or entrench a benchmark's notion of acceptable uncertainty if it is deployed outside its intended scope.

 Because \method averages multiple judge calls, it also increases API usage and, if adopted uncritically, may further concentrate the evaluative power in proprietary systems.
 We therefore view it as a limited-scope reliability layer that should be paired with domain-specific audits, human oversight, and benchmark validation rather than treated as a stand-alone arbiter of truth.
-If evaluation infrastructure shapes what future models are rewarded to learn, then making that infrastructure less arbitrary is itself a practical intervention against hallucination.
+If evaluation infrastructure shapes what future models are rewarded to learn, then making that infrastructure less arbitrary is a practical step toward reducing one pathway by which hallucinations are reinforced.